dcamonster/cartesi-defi-modular-components/readme.md

 ## Benchmarking

 We have established a benchmarking script to evaluate the performance of the Streamable Token implementation.
 This script is configured to generate a pre-defined number of streams and is tasked with calculating the time required to integrate a new stream.
-This integration necessitates iterating over all active streams to verify the available balance prior to the addition of the new stream.
+Adding this new stream necessitates iterating over all active streams to verify the available balance prior to the addition of the new stream and this is what the benchmarking script measures.

 To facilitate this, a new column has been introduced in the Input, Report, and Notice tables within the rollup PostgreSQL database.
 This addition aims to precisely time each new data insertion.
 See the docker-compose specific section of the [docker-compose.yml](https://github.com/dcamonster/cartesi-defi-modular-components/blob/master/docker-compose.yml#L251) file for more details.